zammad/zammad-user-documentation/basics/zammad-glossary.rst

    Each customer can access their individual
    `Customer Interface <https://zammad.com/en/product/features/customer-interface>`_,
    where they see all their tickets with the current status and live updates.

+Custom Object Attributes
+   Zammad allows the creation of custom object attributes by admins.
+This can be done on ticket level, user level, organization level or group level.

+   You can think of such a custom object attribute as a new field which has a pre-defined format and optionally selectable values.

 Core Workflows
    This feature allows every organization to configure their individual dynamic